 As “neuromarketing” expert Roger Dooley notes, we give ourselves too much credit as human calculators.
-If stickers reading “30 percent more, free!” or “60 percent off list price!” give you a tingle, slow down.
+If stickers reading “30 percent more, free!” or “60 percent off list price!” fill you with strange urgency and excitement, slow down.
 Try to understand what these numbers are really saying.
 After all is said and done, what are you actually paying?
 And is that “saving” a good deal for you?

 Additionally, prices are often adjusted to create a false sense of separation between two similar items.
 Consumers have shown that they can have a hard time choosing between two items of equal quality and equal cost, often leading them to choose neither.
 To combat this, retailers will change the price of one of the items.
 People who value saving money will then pick the cheaper of the two options.
-People who perceive higher prices to indicate higher quality will pick the more expensive option.
-Just another example of the way that numbers can manipulate your emotions.
+People who believe that higher prices invariably mean higher quality will pick the more expensive option.

-I went car shopping last year.
-I hadn’t been in 10 years and the experience wasn’t even remotely comparable.
-Car dealerships today have so much stuff going on.
+If you haven't been in a while, you may be surprised at just how much is happening at the modern, major car dealership.
 There’s free food and drinks.
 They have special activities for the kids.
 Many times you win a prize for just walking through the door.
 It’s like a carnival in a parking lot that’s full of really shiny cars.

 It seems like a nice thing to do, but there’s a specific, psychological reason car dealerships go to all this trouble – they want you to feel obligated to reciprocate.
 When people are nice to us – when they go out of their way to make us feel comfortable – we usually feel obligated to do the same for them.
 Businesses often try to leverage that feeling of obligation.
 They give us free things because it makes us more likely to buy what they’re selling.